 This page contains affiliate links, and that means that I may earn a commission if you buy something, at no extra cost to you.
 You can find my full disclosure policy here.

 The Wise Owl Outfitters Camping Towel is an inexpensive, dirt repellent and durable packable towel.
 It’s of good quality and has decent overall performance, all for a super affordable price.
 It’s no wonder that the Wise Owl Towel has one of the highest ratings for packable towels on Amazon, and I couldn’t resist getting one for myself.

 It is, however, a little lacking in terms of comfort because it sticks to your skin, and does pick up odors depending on how you treat it.

 Nevertheless, at its inexpensive price point, the Wise Owl Towel a great pick for the occasional camper, or even the frequent one on a budget.
 After all, it’s held up well after I put it through 4 months of use.

 If you enjoyed the video, please consider subscribing to my YouTube channel right here:

 Here’s what we’re going to discuss here:

 - In the Box

-I bought the Wise Owl Outfitters Towel from Amazon in a Large size, and paid US$14 for it.
+I bought the Wise Owl Outfitters Towel from Amazon in a Large size.